lhcee3/Online-Harms-Detection/README.md

 ## Disclaimer

 This bot provides a basic moderation tool.
-The accuracy of the classification depends on the capabilities of the Gemini Pro model.
-It is essential to monitor the bot's performance and implement additional moderation measures as needed.
+The accuracy of the classification depends on the capabilities of the old data that this model has been trained on.
+Expection state of the art classification accuracy is simply foolish.